We created Pandora to put the Music Genome Project directly in your hands

 Over the course of the next two years, TMBG released a series of monthly and bimonthly podcasts.
 They also contributed to various film soundtracks, including Disney's Meet the Robinsons and the film adaptation of Neil Gaiman's Coraline.
 The band's 14th studio release, The Else, hit stores in the summer of 2007.
 Here Come the 123's, the sequel to Here Come the ABC's, appeared in early 2008.
 Later that year, the CD/DVD set Venue Songs, which featured appearances by actor/comedian John Hodgman, was released.
 Here Comes Science, which featured songs about paleontology, astronomy, and chemistry, and included a DVD with animated versions of "the Johns" and videos by Divya Srinivasan, Tiny Inventions, David Cowles, Hine Mizushima, and Feel Good Anyway, was released in fall 2009.
 Two years later, They Might Be Giants put the children's music on hold and released Join Us, the band's first "adult" album in four years.
-Soon after the band finished the Join Us tour, They Might Be Giants began work on their 16th album, Nanobots, a song cycle that featured several small songs akin to the "Fingertips" tracks on Apollo 18 and hit the shelves in 2013.
-In 2014 the stalwart band took a look back at their independent years with Idlewild, a compilation named for their own label that collected some of their favorite songs from that era.
+Soon after the band finished the Join Us tour, they began work on their 16th album, Nanobots, a song cycle that featured several small songs akin to the "Fingertips" tracks on Apollo 18, which hit the shelves in 2013.
+In 2014, they took a look back at their independent years with Idlewild, a compilation named for their own label that collected some of their favorite songs from that era.
 The band also took a break from its formidable touring schedule to work on three new albums.
 In December 2014, They Might Be Giants relaunched Dial-A-Song -- which had ceased its original run in 2006 -- with the goal of releasing one new song a week through the end of 2015.
 Several of these songs appeared on Glean, which arrived in April 2015; a children's album was among the other projects expected from them that year. ~ Stephen Thomas Erlewine, Rovi